Remy Bonjasky: 2006-2007: Feud with Leko, World GP misfortunes

-At the K-1 World Grand Prix 2007 Finals, Remy Bonjasky faced fellow Dutch fighter Badr Hari.
+At the K-1 World Grand Prix 2007 Finals, Bonjasky faced fellow Dutch fighter Badr Hari.
 He won the fight by decision.
 In the semi-finals he faced Dutch legend Peter Aerts, losing to Aerts in a unanimous decision.

 Return to the top, World GP 2008 champion, later career

 Bonjasky started off 2008 by knocking out Melvin Manhoef in Amsterdam, Bazigit Atajev in Tapei and majority decision over Paul Slowinski in the K-1 16 to qualify for his 6th Grand Prix appearance.